souxls/Collections/README.md

 - [awesome-db-tools](https://github.com/mgramin/awesome-db-tools) - Everything that makes working with databases easier
 - [awesome-interview-questions](https://github.com/DopplerHQ/awesome-interview-questions) - A curated awesome list of lists of interview questions.
 Feel free to contribute! 🎓
 - [awesome-leading-and-managing](https://github.com/LappleApple/awesome-leading-and-managing) - Awesome List of resources on leading people and being a manager.
 Geared toward tech, but potentially useful to anyone.
 - [awesome-design-patterns](https://github.com/DovAmir/awesome-design-patterns) - A curated list of software and architecture related design patterns.
+- [Awesome-CloudOps-Automation](https://github.com/unskript/Awesome-CloudOps-Automation) - Cloud-ops automation runbooks that are ready to use.
+Build your own automations using the hundreds of drag and drop actions included in the repository.
+Built on Jupyter Notebooks, our automation platform jumpstarts your SRE RunBook creation. 😎 published by the unSkript community.
+- [Awesome-Multimodal-Large-Language-Models](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models) - Latest Papers and Datasets on Multimodal Large Language Models.

 ## Python